turtacn/alameda-1/helm/influxdb/README.md

+This chart installation is intended to install the influxdb chart of version 1.7 at https://kubernetes-charts.storage.googleapis.com.
 For more details, please goto https://github.com/helm/charts/tree/master/stable/influxdb

 # InfluxDB